slbailey/Retrovue/docs/domain/SchedulePlan.md

 - Plan identity and metadata (name, description)
 - Channel binding - plans are channel-bound and span repeating or one-time timeframes
 - Temporal validity (cron_expression, start_date, end_date) - plans are timeless but bound by effective date ranges
-- Priority for layering (priority) - enables Photoshop-style layering where more specific plans (e.g., holidays) override generic ones (e.g., weekdays)
+- Priority for layering (priority) - enables plan layering by priority where more specific plans (e.g., holidays) override generic ones (e.g., weekdays)
 - Operational status (is_active) - superseded plans are archived rather than deleted
 - **Zones** - named time windows within the programming day (e.g., base 00:00–24:00, or After Dark 22:00–05:00)
 - **Patterns** - ordered lists of [Program](Program.md) entries for each Zone.
 Patterns have no durations — the plan engine repeats the pattern over the Zone until the Zone is full